liebki/BlazorLibrary/README.md

 ## Roadmap

 - Internal cleaning and code reduction
-- Settings, to change various things (ApplicationSettingsFile.json)
-- Being able to comment, not the review like a bigger text to comment a game
 - Import data from various sources, like databases etc.
 - Better price querying [MmogaNet](https://github.com/liebki/MMOGANet)
 - Reintroduce the print feature but better